Welcome to Wabash-Miami Area Program!

 To assist, guide, and provide services for our school communities to meet the needs of students with disabilities.

-Wabash-Miami Area Program for Exceptional Children (WMAP) is a special education cooperative serving approximately 1150 students with disabilities in the Metropolitan School District of Wabash County, Wabash City Schools, Manchester Community Schools, and Peru Community Schools.
+Wabash-Miami Area Program for Exceptional Children (WMAP) is a special education cooperative serving approximately 1300 students with disabilities in the Manchester Community Schools, Metropolitan School District of Wabash County, North Miami Community Schools, Peru Community Schools, and Wabash City Schools.
 Wabash-Miami Area Program is funded through federal funds with Metropolitan School District of Wabash County serving as L.E.A.
 Wabash-Miami Area Program is governed by federal and state regulations which mandate a free and appropriate education to all students with disabilities and is dedicated to assisting schools in providing a quality and appropriate individual education program for each identified student.

-Wabash-Miami Area Program works jointly with these four schools, and is committed to providing a continuum of services for students identified with disabilities.
+Wabash-Miami Area Program works jointly with these five schools, and is committed to providing a continuum of services for students identified with disabilities.
 Specifically, Wabash-Miami Area Program supports schools with these services: School Psychologists, BLV Teacher, DHH Teacher, Speech and Language Pathologists, Occupational Therapy, and Physical Therapy.

-- Mr. Mike Pettibone — Manchester Community Schools
+- Dr. Teresa Gremaux — Manchester Community Schools

 - Mr. Mike Keaffaber — Metropolitan School District of Wabash County